johnpatrickanders/heedly/readme.md

 ​
 ## User Stories
 ------------
-1. As a typical user, I want to see the news most relevant to my insterests.
+1. As a typical user, I want to see the news most relevant to my interests.
 2. As a typical user, I want to save articles based on my interest so that I can reference them later.
-3. As a politically-minded user, I want to browse news based on who is highly recommending it so that I can stay informed of my group's and the other group's most essential media influences.
+3. As a politically-conscious user, I want to mindfully browse the news by source so as to compare what multiple sources are covering.
 ​
 ## Features - MVP
 --------------